luxi-huang/NotAnyMike.github.io/_posts_h/2020-09-12-Geometric_Parameter_Extraction.md

 lead_text: 'Using computer vision technology to extract 2D seal whiskers' parameter base on the Geometric Morphometrics method'
 ---

-# Geometric Parameter Extraction on 2D Seal Whiskers
+# Geometric Morphometrics Demonstrate the Seal Whiskers Parameters from Images

 ## Overview

 Whiskers are important sensor for seal detecting vibrotactile information from the environment.
 Seal whiskers are demonstrated the diversity of shapes and most of them are exhibit a beaded morphology with repeating sequence of crests and troughs along.
 Currently it is unclear the diversity of shape affects environmental signal modulation.
-In order to get some clues of it, this project implement geometric morphometrics method to demonstrate the 2D shape of whiskers.
+In order to get some clues of it, this project implement geometric morphometrics method to demonstrate the shape of whiskers.

-The 2D whiskers graphs are in two kinds of background - green and black, as shown on figure 1 and figure 2.
+The whiskers images are in two kinds of background - green and black, as shown on figure 1 and figure 2.
 Rulers are placed next to whisker for the purpose of referencing the size of whiskers.
-The goal for the project is to find out the parameters as shown on table 1.
+The goal of the project is to extract 2D parameters from seal whiskers from as shown on table 1.

 <p align="middle"> <img src="https://github.com/luxi-huang/portfolio/blob/master/img/posts/Whisker/green_bg.png?raw=true" alt="drawing" height="400"/> </> <img src="https://github.com/luxi-huang/portfolio/blob/master/img/posts/Whisker/back_bg.png?raw=true" alt="drawing" height="400"/> </p>